seelenvirtuose/rclonoid/README.md

 # RCLONOID

-Rclonoid is a small and simple command line tool for backing up ZFS file systems to any [rclone](https://rclone.org/) remote.
+Rclonoid is a small and simple command line tool for replicating ZFS file systems to any [rclone](https://rclone.org/) remote.
 It is inspired by the great tool [syncoid](https://github.com/jimsalterjrs/sanoid), hence the name.

 ### Idea

-The above mentioned syncoid is a replication tool that uses `zfs send/receive` to back up any ZFS file system.
+Syncoid is a replication tool that uses `zfs send/receive` to replicate any ZFS file system.
 Thus, it requires ZFS on the receiving side.

-My use case is _simpler_: Back up any ZFS file system to a NAS device whose directories are locally mounted via NFS.
-I decided to do the actual backup via `rclone`, which makes it more general, because you then can back up your ZFS file systems to any _remote_.
+My use case is somewhat simpler: Replicate any ZFS file system to a NAS device whose directories are locally mounted via NFS.
+I decided to do the actual replication with `rclone`, which makes it more general.
+Thus, you can replicate your ZFS file systems to any configured rclone remote, even cloud storage.
+But you do not need ZFS on the receiving side.

 ### Usage

-At the moment, I do not know how far this really will go.
-But at least, there are two use cases: back up a single ZFS file system, and back up all _eligible_ ZFS file systems.
-Eligible means that a file system must be mounted.
-Otherwise, it will not be backed up.

-There are at least these two typical commands:
+There are two use cases:

+- Replicate a single ZFS file system.
+- Replicate all eligible ZFS file systems.
+Eligibility is determined by the mounted flag of a ZFS file system.
+If it is not mounted, then it is not eligible and thus not replicated.

+Examples:

 ```
 rclonoid single pool/data backup